alena-zayts/LLMs_for_integers_addition/README.md

 ## 1. First approach - teach a model with demonstrations

 ### Literature review
-The first possible direction of solving the problem of addition of two long integers as one of the mathematical problems is to 'teach' language models the process of reasoning.
+The first possible direction of solving the problem of addition of two long integers as one of the mathematical problems is to teach language models the process of reasoning.
 Recently, LLMs have shown impressive success on a wide range of tasks by using this approach.

 For example, paper [[1]](#1) demonstrates that by **fine-tuning** an autoregressive language model (GPT-Neo) on appropriately structured step-by-step demonstrations, it is possible to teach it to execute